Table of Contents

-- Vertigo – This is a false sensation of movement that is often referred to as the feeling of spinning (rotational vertigo).
+This is a false sensation of movement that is often referred to as the feeling of spinning (rotational vertigo).
 Vertigo associated with Meniere’s is often very severe.
 Bouts, rather than lasting just a few minutes, can last anywhere between 20 minutes and 24 hours.
 Especially severe bouts can cause falls called drop attacks.

 There are very few medications that can help with these symptoms.
 Some people have regular injections into the ear.
 This procedure meets with varying degrees of success.
 In extreme cases, a doctor may recommend surgery.
 These invasive procedures can lead to permanent hearing damage and do not have a high success rate.

-This is recommended by many physicians with the idea that it serves a similar purpose as diuretics that may be prescribed.
 Whereas diuretics force the body to expel stored fluids, a low-sodium diet stops the body from retaining water in the first place.
 The caution with this diet is that it can lead to dehydration if you don’t drink enough water.
 The positive side is that it may reduce the amount of fluid in the ears which can reduce the symptoms of Meniere’s.

 There are several other dietary changes that may be beneficial for Meniere’s patients.
 Some of the suggestions include:

 If Meniere’s is related to too much fluid in the ear, why is drinking more water an important part of self-care?
 Water removes toxins, unnecessary salts, and other substances from the body.
 Plus, if you are taking diuretics or are on a low salt diet, you need to increase your water intake.
-Getting dehydrated will only make vertigo worse.

-Stress is a major trigger for Meniere’s episodes.
+Stress is a major Meniere’s disease trigger.
 You can’t avoid all stress, but learning how to manage the stress that does exist in your life can help you to experience fewer flare-ups of your symptoms.
 Whether you take up a hobby, confide stresses in a friend, practice meditation, or do some stretching, learning to cope with stress through positive means can help.
 Using alcohol or smoking to cope with stress will only make matters worse as alcohol and nicotine are both potential triggers for symptoms.

 If those sound like the kind of results you have been looking for from a natural remedy, then find an upper cervical chiropractor near you.
-A no-obligation consultation can help you to see if this form of therapy may be effective for your situation.
+A no-obligation consultation can help you to see if this form of care may be effective for your situation.
 If so, you may have just found the relief you’ve been searching for.